Lou1sL/gba-io/README.md

 | 2nd | GBA → PC | USB Port ← CYUSB3014 GPIF ← AXI Stream FIFO ← | | |
 | | | | ← Multiplexer ← Buffer Address Translation ← SDRAM |

-When the GBA console starts to read from the SDRAM, the FPGA will immediately fetch the data from the SDRAM and store it into the Holding Register, which is directly connected to the cartridge bus, and feeds the GBA.
+When the GBA console starts to read from the SDRAM, the FPGA will immediately fetch the data from the SDRAM and store it in the Holding Register, which is directly connected to the cartridge bus, and feeds the GBA.
 The USB FIFO will be put on hold during the GBA console ↔ SDRAM transaction.

 #### Writing to the SDRAM